sagar-46/LeetCode/Easy/README.md

 01.Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.

+14.Write a function to find the longest common prefix string amongst an array of strings.
+If there is no common prefix, return an empty \
+&ensp;&emsp;string "".

 27.Given an integer array nums and an integer val, remove all occurrences of val in nums in-place.
 The order of the elements may be changed. \
 &ensp;&emsp;Then return the number of elements in nums which are not equal to val.